logicbaseio/modstack-wp-plugin/README.md

 #### Widget Not Appearing
 - Verify the global widget is enabled in settings
-- Check that a default chatbot is selected
+- Check that a default modbot is selected
 - Ensure there are no JavaScript errors in browser console
 - Check for theme conflicts

 #### Shortcodes Not Working
-- Verify the chatbot/form ID is correct
+- Verify the modbot/form ID is correct
 - Check that the API connection is working
 - Ensure shortcodes are properly formatted
 - Check for plugin conflicts